JazzHR/jazzco.github.io/_posts/2015-08-10-angularjs-patterns.md

 }
 {% endhighlight %}

-**Feature services** define reusable logic that can be used across multiple feature controllers.
+<a name="feature-services"></a>**Feature services** define reusable logic that can be used across multiple feature controllers.
 They actually don’t _have_ to be used across multiple controllers, but that’s the idea to keep in mind.
 The main goal is to eliminate excessive controller logic such that controllers are only concerned about the purposes defined in the last section of this post.

 The most obvious example involves the scenario in which a feature exposes the same functionality in multiple different places.
 For example, assume that the same modal is used to _create_ and _edit_ an entity.
 The method that opens this modal should be defined in a feature service.
 A reference to this method would then be exposed on scope in two different places, but the underlying logic is defined once.